TrueBlocks/trueblocks-core/docs/readme_templates/apps/cacheStatus.md

 ## [{NAME}]

-The `[{NAME}]` program allows one to  manage and explore [monitor cache files](../../monitors/README.md).
-You may list cache entries, check for duplicate or invalid cache entries (and optionally remove them).
-Use the tool with caution and please make sure to backup your data before proceeding.
+The `[{NAME}]` program allows you to manage and explore the various TrueBlock caches.
+You may list all, some, or individual cache entries either as a summary or in full detail.
+The cache types are described in the `modes` option.
+There are caches for the address index, named addresses, abi files, as well as other things including blockchain data, address monitors and groups of address monitors called entities.

 [{USAGE_TABLE}]
 [{FOOTER}]